everypinio/hardpy/docs/examples/logging.md

 log_cli_date_format = %H:%M:%S
 ```

-You can find the description in [Pytest Live Logs Documentation](https://docs.pytest.org/en/7.1.x/how-to/logging.html#live-logs)
+You can find the description in [How to manage logging](https://docs.pytest.org/en/latest/how-to/logging.html)

 ### Explanation of configuration options